Christ Church C.E. Primary School

 It has been a busy half term again in Year 5.
 The children have once again worked their socks off and I am proud of every single one of them!

 In English their writing has gone from strength to strength.
-I have loved reading their adventure stories based on our class reader 'The Explorer' and their thought provoking kindness poem.
-It has also been wonderful to experience sharing our class reader 'The Explorer' with the children - we are all intrigued to find out what is going to happen to all of the children and if they will meet an explorer along the way.
+I have loved reading their adventure stories based on our class reader 'The Explorer' and their thought provoking kindness poems.
+It has also been wonderful to experience reading 'The Boy at the Back of the Class' alongside the children - we are all intrigued to find out what is going to happen to Ahmet in the end.

 The children have once again shown resilience with their maths work.
-They have worked hard on mastering fractions and improved their reasoning and problem solving skills.
+They have worked hard on mastering fractions.
+We will continue to keep this going in Spring 2.
 In Science they have enjoyed learning about life cycles and watching their bean plant grow.
 They have been developing their skills when recording data either in a line or bar graph.
 Skills that we are going to continue to develop this and next term.

 I am looking forward to Spring 2 and all of the exciting things we will be doing.
-We will also have Miss Potter (student teacher) joining us form Edge Hill University.
-The children are differently maturing and growing as both learners and individuals.
+The children are continuing to mature and grow as both learners and individuals.
 It is lovely to see!

 Autumn Term 2 NEWS!